ninad-2022/ninad-2022/README.md

 - 👋 I’m @ninad_bhoir
 - 👀 I’m a courageous and long-life learner💻
-- 🌱 Actively working on Reactjs⚛️ and nodejs
+- 🌱 Actively working on JavaScript, Reactjs⚛️ and nodejs
 - 📫 You can contact me on ninadbhoir010@gmail.com📧